MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-mongdb-ha.md

 ---
-title:Deploy a highly-available MongoDB solution to Azure and Azure Stack | Microsoft Docs
+title: Deploy a highly-available MongoDB solution to Azure and Azure Stack | Microsoft Docs
 description: Learn how deploy a highly-available MongoDB solution to Azure and Azure Stack
 services: azure-stack
 documentationcenter: ''